 If you would like to have a work of art memento of the historic old shop check out the signed and numbered prints by Wisconsin artist Todd Persche, donate $100 to:

-Checks need to be made out to: “Historic Sites Foundation” and mailed to:
+Checks need to be made out to: “Historic Sites Foundation” and mail to:

 ATTN: Jesse Francis